rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Bugs are general name for defects (functionality shortcomings, misdocumentation, crashes) or feature requests.
 They are tracked at https://gitlab.com/yade-dev/trunk/issues.

-When reporting a new bug, be as specific as possible; state version of yade you use, system version and so on, as explained in the above section on crashes.
+When reporting a new bug, be as specific as possible; state version of yade you use, system version and the output of :yref:`printAllVersions()<yade.libVersions.printAllVersions>`, as explained in the above section on crashes.

 .. _getting-help: